top of page

 About the Artist: Cary Kocher, vibraphone

-Cary studied music at the University of Michigan to study music.
-After drumming and touring with the jazz group “Fast Tracks”, he began teaching in the Ann Arbor Schools and took up jazz vibraphone.
-He was drafted into service on the slow weeknight at the Bird of Paradise Jazz Club and the Keller/Kocher Quartet was born with bassist Paul Keller.
+Cary studied music at the University of Michigan.
+After drumming and touring with the jazz group Fast Tracks, he began teaching in the Ann Arbor Schools and took up jazz vibraphone.
+He was drafted into service on a slow weeknight at the Bird of Paradise Jazz Club, and the Keller/Kocher Quartet was born with bassist Paul Keller and Cary.
 In addition to performing gigs, they have released several albums.
-Kocher directed middle school bands for several decades and also taught jazz vibes at the U of M. He has a diverse playing schedule as well, including jazz groups, wedding bands, a Latin jazz group “Los Gatos” and the Ann Arbor Symphony.
+Kocher directed middle school bands for several decades and also taught jazz vibraphone at the University of Michigan.
+He has a diverse playing schedule as well, including jazz groups, wedding bands, the Latin jazz group Los Gatos and the Ann Arbor Symphony.

 __________________________________